AzuriteGray/simon-says/README.md

 - [W3C html validator](https://validator.w3.org/)
 - [W3C CSS validator](https://jigsaw.w3.org/css-validator/validator.html.en)

+the website itself was tested by myself and friends of mine to ensure that the colors and sound lined up perfectly with a click and when the computer is pressing them.

 ## Deployment

+I have live deployed my project only on  [Github](https://azuritegray.github.io/simon-says/)
+1. On Github navigate to sneachda/portfolio-milestone-1
+2. From the menu at the top click on settings
+3. Scroll down to the GitHub pages section
+4. Under Source section click on dropdown menu and select Master Branch as your GitHub pages publishing source.
+5. Select save.

-I have live deployed my project only on  [Github](https://azuritegray.github.io/simon-says/) there is no diffrences between the develepoment and the deployed version of the website
+there is no diffrences between the develepoment and the deployed version of the website

 ## Credits